rlogiacco/BatterySense/README.md

 The values of R1 and R2 determine the `voltage ratio` parameter for this library: for information about this value refer to the section below.

-Because the resistors in this configuration will constantly draw power out of your battery, you shouldn't pick values under the `1k Ohm`, or you'll deplenish your batteries much faster than normal.
-On the other end, going too high on the resistor values will impede the library to get accurate readings.
+Because the resistors in this configuration will constantly draw power out of your battery, you shouldn't pick values under `1k Ohm`, or you'll deplenish your batteries much faster than normal.
+On the other end, going too high on the resistor values will impede the library from getting accurate readings.

 ### Higher than 5V, with external voltage regulator
 Whenever your battery maximum voltage exceeds the onboard regulator (if there is any) an external voltage regulator is required.